jorhett/PVOutput-PGE-Sungevity/README.md

 # PVOutput-PGE-Sungevity
 Code to pull data from PGE and Sungevity and Push to PVOutput so you can see both, your solar production and usage on same place.

+This code depends on another project https://github.com/qwertangel/getPGEUsageData which uses casperjs (headless browser) to log into PGE's website and download usage data.

 Steps to use

 1. Make sure you can login into your PG&E account and have your username, password. (http://www.pge.com/)